Last updated on July 5, 2021.

 - Corticosteroids: they reduce inflammation and control itchiness.
-They come in various strength and long-term use causes a number of side effects, for example skin thinning.
+They come in various strengths and long-term use causes a number of side effects, for example skin thinning.

-- Vitamin D analogues: they work by decreasing skin cell production.
+- Vitamin D analogs: they work by decreasing skin cell production.
 Examples include calcipotriene (Dovonex) and calcitriol (Vectical).

 - Coal tar: it is a thick heavy oil and a derivative of coal.
-It reduces proliferation of keratinocytes, and therefore improve itching and scaling.
+It reduces the proliferation of keratinocytes, and therefore improves itching and scaling.
 However, it can stain skin and clothing, and cause folliculitis.

 - Anthralin: it slows down skin cell growth to smoothen skin.
 However, it can cause skin irritation and staining of skin and clothing.